abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 > As multiple pods of pyos can run simultaneously, the same private and public keys value are stored into kubernetes secret.

-The abcdesktop jwt desktop payload public key is read by the route container.
-The exported the public key need the `RSAPublicKey_out` option, to use the `RSAPublicKey` format.
-The `RSAPublicKey` format make key file format compatible between `python 3.x jwt module` and `lua jwt lib`.
+The abcdesktop JWT desktop payload public key is read by the route container.
+When exporting the public key, the `RSAPublicKey_out` option must be used to produce the `RSAPublicKey` format.
+The `RSAPublicKey` format ensures compatibility between the `python 3.x jwt module` and the `lua jwt lib`.

 The following commands will let you create all necessary keys :